Click on the logos for more information

 Our Latest News

-CAPA is delighted to be sponsoring the Turnaround, Restructuring & Insolvency (TRI) Awards for the 8th consecutive year, organised by Shard Financial Media.
+CAPA is delighted to be sponsoring the Turnaround, Restructuring & Insolvency (TRI) Awards for the 13th consecutive year, organised by Shard Financial Media.

-The TRI Awards has for 11 years championed the firms, teams and individuals who are beacons of best practice in the field of business turnaround, corporate restructuring, corporate insolvency and the funding of business recovery.
+The TRI Awards has championed the firms, teams and individuals who are beacons of best practice in the field of business turnaround, corporate restructuring, corporate insolvency and the funding of business recovery.
 The independent awards panel comprises restructuring professionals from the UK’s largest banks, turnaround practitioners, insolvency practitioners, funders, regulators and the country’s foremost legal experts.